 What also attract users is that Stripe has built its platform around third-party apps.
 Everyone agrees that while choosing your payment provider, it is essential that the software integrates with other applications your business is currently using.
 Stripe offers plenty of integrations.
 Here is a list of some of Stripe’s popular integrations: Shopify, Magento, 3dCart, Redtail, CRM, Wix, Weebly, Salesforce, Amex Express Checkout, Visa Checkout.

 Moreover, if you are a QuickBooks user, all your transaction from Stripe can be easily synced into the accounting platform by Synder app.
-You can find more about CloudBisuness solutions for Stripe or other online payment systems here.

 If you’re interested in a ready-made all-in-one platform for person payments and ecommerce, Stripe won’t show all it is potential.
 However, if you want the ability to build a payment processing platform from scratch with top-tier developer tools, Stripe should be at the top of your list, as well as if you want powerful tools for a subscription-based business with many third-party app integrations.